Kristinita/KristinitaPelican/content/IT-articles/How-to-publish-your-package-to-PyPI-2018.md

 	![Version in eric_config.py](https://i.imgur.com/xMrSbew.png)

-	If you don't want to have this behavior, please, do not add this text to your *.release-it.json*.
+	If you don’t want to have this behavior, please, do not add this text to your *.release-it.json*.

 See [here](Fastest-way-to-add-new-version-of-Sublime-Text-3-package#release-itjson-1), if you want to know details about another parts of *.release-it.json*.